 This book is not a medical book, it’s not full of complex jargon, it’s a simple, honest guide that a friend could give you, written from the mouth of a Doctor, but with the words of his patients echoing all around him.
 The authors point out obstacles that patients face after surgery and offer encouragement and insights into how to change their thinking so they can maintain their ideal weight throughout their lifetime.
 It’s packed with home truths, which many of us should probably listen to anyway (even if we don’t have a huge weight problem).

-Here’s a few of my favourite things which Dr. Nicholson says in Weight Loss Surgery – The Real Skinny;
+Here are a few of my favourite things which Dr Nicholson says in Weight Loss Surgery – The Real Skinny;

 “If your grandmother wouldn’t recognise that thing you’re about to put in your mouth as food, you shouldn’t either.”

 “The shelf life for food is like a prison term.
 The longer it is, the worse it is for you.”

 “You did this for your health, no to look better.
 You won’t look like Angelina Jolie no matter how much weight you lose.
 Even Angelina Jolie doesn’t look like Angelina Jolie!”

 For more information about the book and the authors, visit http://allaboutobesity.org